deniapps/nextfeathers/README.md

   "password": "admin123$"
 }

-//NOTE: after you have admin account created, add authentication to the services/users/users.hooks.js, it will be like this: module.exports = {
+//NOTE: after you have admin account created, add authentication to the services/users/users.hooks.js,
+//it will be like this:
+module.exports = {
   before: {
     all: [],